napatwongchr/restaurant-bill-calculator/README.md

 The application stores data in the form of json in /src/data.
 All related data will be loaded from index page. **(You can edit data here for testing purpose)** It contains 2 entities, as followings:

 1. Table.json
-- Table composes many different fields: id, type, capacity, people, items (list of foods)
+- Table composes of many different fields: id, type, capacity, people, items (list of foods)

 2. DiscountCode.json
-- Discount codes composes many different fields: codeName, amountDiscount, discountCodeType, limitPeople
+- Discount code composes of many different fields: codeName, amountDiscount, discountCodeType, limitPeople

 ### Initial data
 The application has generated initial data for itself.